CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Linux.md

 This will create a DB schema named `ccpd` for CIS-CAT Dashboard Pro data.

-**NOTE:** If your database server is not installed in the same machine as tomcat, make sure that your database user has privileges for remote access.
+**NOTE:** If your database server is not installed on the same machine as tomcat, make sure that your database user has privileges for remote access.
 Here is a SQL statement to enable access for the remote user:

 	GRANT ALL ON *.* TO <user>@'<tomcat_server_IP>' IDENTIFIED BY '<password>';